Ian Gellatly, PhD

 Research

-Ian’s research has touched on many topics within the field of organizational behavior, such as leadership, organizational commitment, employee motivation, knowledge sharing/hiding, safety climate, and employee withdrawal (attendance and turnover).
-His research examines the interplay between person and situational factors in a variety of different contexts, such as virtual work, health-care organizations and professions, non-profit agencies (e.g., employment of persons with disabilities), primary industries (e.g., oil and gas; construction), and ride-sharing (e.g., Uber).
-Ian brings his expertise with several data-analysis techniques to the project (e.g., structural equation modelling, mixture modelling), as well as experience with experimental designs and longitudinal and cross-sectional studies in field settings.
-Ian's published work on these and other topics appears in various outlets, such as Journal of Management, Journal of Applied Psychology, Journal of Organizational Behavior, Organizational Research Methods, Journal of Management Information Systems, and Human Resource Management.
+Gellatly’s research interests include topics such as diversity/inclusion (people with disabilities), leadership, work attitudes, motivation/engagement, knowledge sharing/hiding, safety climate, and employee withdrawal (attendance and turnover).
+His research examines the interplay between person and situational factors in a variety of applied contexts, such as virtual work, health-care organizations and professions, non-profit agencies (e.g., employment of persons with disabilities), primary industries (e.g., mining; oil and gas; construction), and ride-sharing (e.g., Uber).
+Gellatly's published work appears in world-class outlets, such as Journal of Management, Journal of Applied Psychology, Journal of Organizational Behavior, Organizational Research Methods, Journal of Management Information Systems, and Human Resource Management.

 Funding